nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A contact can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 m/A1234567Z`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal m/A1234567Z`

-### Listing all persons : `list`
+### Listing all contacts : `list`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in the address book.
+Edits an existing contact in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [m/MATRICULATION_NUMBER]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

-### Filtering Contacts using parameters: `find`
+### Filtering Contacts: `find`

-Finds persons with parameters that match the given keyword
+* Filter contacts based on specific criteria within their records.

-Format: `find PARAMETER KEYWORD`
+Format: `find PREFIX/KEYWORD`

-* The search is case-insensitive. e.g. `hans` will match `Hans`
+* This command searches for contacts using a specific aspect of their details, as specified by the prefix.
-* The search will return any result that contains the keyword as a substring under that parameter. e.g. `hans` will match `hans@gmail.com` for an email search
+* The search will return any result that contains the keyword as a substring under the indicated prefix. e.g. `find e/hans` will find any contact that contains `hans` in their email.
+* The search is case-insensitive. e.g. `hans` will match `Hans`.
-* `PARAMETER` that is supported includes : /n, /p, /e, /a and /t
+* prefixes that are supported includes : n/, p/, e/, a/, m/ and t/.
-* Only one parameter can be searched
+* Only one prefix can be used for filtering at a time.

 Examples:
-* `find \n John` returns `john` and `John Doe`
+* `find n/John` returns `john` and `John Doe`.
-* `find \n alex` returns `Alex Yeoh`, `Davis Alex`
+* `find n/alex` returns `Alex Yeoh`, `Davis Alex`.
-* `find \t student` returns all contacts tagged with `student` or any contacts with tags that has `student` as a substring
+* `find t/student` returns all contacts tagged with `student` or any contacts with tags that has `student` as a substring.
-* `find \p 1423` returns all contacts with phone number containing `1423`
+* `find p/1423` returns all contacts with phone number containing `1423`.

 ### Copy email addresses: `copy`